 How will healthcare facilities collaborate with the local health care coalition (HCC) as well as local and state public health agencies to determine the source of the contamination and share information?

 How can the health care coalition assist local public health and emergency management in allocating scarce backup water supplies according to level of need?
-Any systems that could be used to assist (e.g., dashboards, crisis care criteria, etc.)?
+Does your organization have any systems that could be used to assist (e.g., dashboards, crisis care criteria, etc.)?

 What resources and equipment are immediately available, and how are they mobilized?

-How much water do we have stored on site?
+How much water does your organization/facility have stored on site?
 (Potable and non-potable)

-What backup communication methods and systems do you have available to communicate with your staff, with leadership, and with external agencies?
-If primary communication method were not available?
+What backup communication methods and systems do you have available to communicate with your staff, with leadership, and with external agencies if the primary communication method were not available?

-What external agencies would we inform of the potential water disruption?
-How do we notify and communicate with our partners?
+What external agencies would you inform of the potential water disruption?
+How do you notify and communicate with your partners?

-How could you assist other facilities/agencies affected by the water emergency if your facility/agency is not affected (e.g., your facility/organization closes or is not operating)?
+How could you assist other facilities/agencies affected by the water emergency if your facility/agency is not affected (e.g., your facility/organization is closed or is not operating)?
 What resources could you provide?

-At this point, would we inform patients and their families of the situation?
-How would we inform those that have future appointments of the situation?
+At this point, would you inform patients and their families of the situation?
+How much information would you divulge to them?
+How would you inform those that have future appointments of the situation?

 What public messaging would you need to craft by this point in the scenario?
 Who would you coordinate with for messaging?
 Who are your audiences?
 Is your messaging accessible to all?